paulpierce34/OSRS-Basic-Woodcutting-Python-Bot/README.md

 An immediate change I'd like to make would be to have a bunch of different pictures of trees, iterate through them in a for loop, and if true go click on them and cut them down.
 As opposed to the one screenshot I have right now... which is still semi-accurate, but not as good as it can be.
 Anyways, I will be making constant iterations to this repository whenever I get time!

+**Limitations:**
+- Only officially supports regular logs (but I do recommend replacing screenshot with other types of trees if you wanted to test)
+- No ability to deposit into bank yet

 **Requirements:**
 - Python 3 (I am using version 3.10.9)
 - pyautogui (pip install pyautogui)